 What happens if I stop paying my premiums?

 If you do not pay your premiums the policy will lapse and you will not be covered.
 If you accidently cancel your direct debit or change your bank account your cover won’t be cancelled immediately.
-You will be contacted for your new bank details and your policy will remain in place.
+You will be contacted for your new bank details and your policy will remain in place for 30 days approx.

 Can I increase my cover or change the term of a policy after it has started?

-In most cases you cannot make changes to a policy once it has started.
+Really depends on the policy you have.
+In some cases you cannot make changes to a policy once it has started.
 Some insurers let you increase your cover after a specific event.
 For example if you moved to a new house with a larger mortgage they might be able to take this into account and increase your cover.
 If you want to make a change to your policy and you’re not sure if you can please contact us.

 Do you give advice?